There’s hardly a time in a PPC campaign’s lifecycle that you wouldn’t need new PPC keyword ideas.

-There are tens of SEO tools that you can use, and maybe your marketing team’s already using some of these.
-To find more, see Backlinko’s list of 184 free and paid SEO tools and filter out “Keyword Research” tools.
+There are tons of SEO keyword search tools that you can use, and maybe your digital marketing team’s already using some of these.

-Your keyword list’s getting packed with ideas.
+Your keyword list is getting packed with ideas.
 So why not peek into what your competition’s up to?

 PPC spy tools give you insight into what’s working for other companies in your industry.

-Use the PPC spy tools as a gateway to finding brand new channels, offers, and other gold mines that you’ve never considered before.
+Use the PPC spy tools as a gateway to finding brand new channels, offers, and other opportunities that you’ve never considered before.

 SpyFu’s competitor Kombat Venn diagram is one of my favorites.
-You can enter multiple competitor domains and your own domain to see which keywords a competitor is bidding on that you’re missing.
+You can enter multiple competitor domains (along with your own domain) to see which keywords you’re missing.

-If you happen to know which competitors have legendary PPC agencies or enviable in-house teams working for them, the sweeter the insights.
+If you happen to know which competitors have legendary PPC agencies or enviable in-house teams working for them, the sweeter your insights will be.

-Browsing on competing brands’ websites and trying to uncover all their landing pages takes tens of hours.
+Browsing competing brands’ websites and trying to uncover all their best landing pages takes hours.
 That’s not the smartest way to spend your time.

 With a little help from iSpionage’s landing page spy feature tool and the like, you can get the work done in 10x less time.